nicm42/100-days-of-code-v2/log 2.md

 **Day 54: 8th February 2021**
 Two more React videos - some more state and props.
 I was thinking that it was all seeming familiar but I didn't know if I could do it myself.
 Then Wes challenged to make a remove order option, so I did.
 It took me a little while to work out where everything was and it was more complicated than he made it sound, but it did the job.
 And then I discovered what I'd done was to make a button to take one of that particular fish from your order, whereas he meant to make a button that removed all of that particular fish from your order.
 Which was a lot simpler.
 I kept my option though (with some renaming) because I was impressed that I'd managed to do it.

+**Day 55: 11th February 2021**
+Today's React video was about animation, which wasn't too hard.
+He used Stylus for his CSS, which I've heard of, but never looked into.
+Now I know what it is: basically the way you write SASS, but without the colons, semi-colons, and curly brackets.
+Which is very strange to read when you're used to CSS with all of those things.